OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 This is an advanced feature that you can skip for this tutorial.
 Learn more about [references packages in our docs](https://octopus.com/docs/deployments/custom-scripts/run-a-script-step#referencing-packages).

 #### Namespace
-22. Specify the namespace in the cluster where you want to deploy your YAML files, for example, `demo-namespace`.
+22. Specify the namespace in the cluster where you want to deploy your YAML files, for example `demo-namespace`.

 If the namespace doesn’t exist yet, Octopus will create it during the deployment.